ronnytorresmtz/route-measures/README.md

 # Laravel Nova Field - Route Measures

-- Calculate the distance and duration of a route using the Mapbox Directory Api
+- Calculate the distance and duration of a route using the Mapbox Directory API

 ## How to install